JianhCode/STMHGN/README.md

 ## Data availability
 [ABIDE-I dataset](http://preprocessed-connectomes-project.org/abide/) is a publicly available dataset.

-The WCH SZ dataset cannot be publicly shared, which collected from the West China Hospital of Sichuan University.
+The WCH SZ dataset cannot be publicly shared, which was collected from the West China Hospital of Sichuan University.

 ## Acknowledgements